 - Implement the solution by speaking up and encouraging advocacy among peers

 The focus on advancing women in the workplace has been important for many years and we have made great progress over the years, so why is it a burning platform now?
 In short, because at the current rates it will take another 100 years to reach desired levels and we don’t have that time.
 It comes down to demographics - as baby boomers exit the workplace, we are entering a war on talent at a level we’ve never seen before.
 The workforce in the generations that follow is much smaller, much more entrepreneurial in spirit, and much less willing to accept inequality of any kind.

 Diversity and Inclusion Benefits All

 Organizations with inclusive cultures have greater innovation, more cohesive work environments, and better profitability.

 Greater social diversity generates the out-of-the-box thinking that can distinguish your company within your industry.
 "Social capital" - which includes women - results in a more productive environment with diverse skill sets, new perspectives, and creative solutions.

 The Burning Platform

 Women are leaving the corporate workplace in droves as a result of still existing wage gaps, unfriendly corporate policies, and systemic gender bias.
-There is little concerted effort to address these issues at all levels and specifically within the upper echelons of the business world.
-So, why should you care?
-Because this combined with changing demographics is creating a burning platform that will impact your bottom line.
+There is little concerted effort to address these issues at any level, specifically within the upper echelons of the business world.
+So, why should small businesses and entrepreneurs care?
+The loss of talent and opportunity, combined with the changing demographics, is creating a burning platform, and it will impact your bottom line.